• Skip to primary navigation

 4. Add sour cream alternately with the flour in three additions.

-5. Beginning and ending with the flour.
+1. Begin and end with the flour.

-6. Cover the bowl of dough with plastic wrap and refrigerate overnight or 8 hours.
+2. Cover the bowl of dough with plastic wrap and refrigerate overnight or 8 hours.

-cookie dough on floured mat1
+Sour cream sugar cookie dough on a floured surface.

-rolled sugar cookie dough and pastry brush2
+rolled sugar cookie dough and pastry brush

-sugar cookie dough with heart cutter3
+sugar cookie dough with heart cutter

 1. Preheat oven to375℉.
 Remove chilled dough from the refrigerator.
 Divide dough in half.
 Place dough on a lightly floured surface.